-Why not try and limit your alcohol intake in 2019?
+Why not try and limit your alcohol intake this year?
 Cutting down on booze has some proven health benefit.
 You’ll start to get better sleep, feel more energised thanks to being more hydrated, and you’ll probably save money!

 If you’re feeling extra brave, you could join the thousands of people taking part in ‘Dry January’.
 As the name suggests, all you have to is abstain from alcohol throughout the month.

-Whatever your goal for 2019 might be – making these small improvements will help you to kick off the new year in great fashion.
+Whatever your goal for this new year might be – making these small improvements will help you to kick off the new year in great fashion.
 It’s never too late to get started.